 Even after all policies have been built and all end user needs are met and the local admin groups are empty on all endpoints, you'll still want to know if there are new items that require elevated permissions.
-Or, after admin rights have been removed, you may want to setup Event Discovery to send feedback if someone runs an application in a context that is unexpected and highly suspicious.
+Or, after admin groups are empty on all endpoints, you'll still want to know if there are new items that require elevated permissions.
+Or, after admin groups are empty on all endpoints, you'll still want to know if there are new items that require elevated permissions.
+Or, after admin groups are empty on all endpoints, you'll still want to know if there are new items that require elevated permissions.
+Or, after admin groups are empty on all endpoints, you'll still want to know if there are new items that require elevated permissions. removed, you may want to setup Event Discovery to send feedback if someone runs an application in a context that is unexpected and highly suspicious.

-$What is {\it discovered} \ and \ who/which \ machines \ Event \ Discovery \ targets \ may \ change, \ but \ Event \ Discovery \ will \ always \ be \ used \ in \ some \ capacity.$
+What is discovered and who/which machines Event Discovery targets may change, but Event Discovery will always be used in some capacity